cardano-foundation/CIPs/CIP-0120/README.md

 Strong emphasis, aka bold, with double **asterisks**.
 ```

-The text contained within headings can be emphasized.

 Both italicized and bold cannot be applied to the same text.

 #### Code and Syntax Highlighting